bennettandy/Book-List/README.markdown

 - Full list in `app/libs.versions.toml`

 ## Usage
-1. Launch the app to see the book list (“Want to Read”).
+1. Launch the app to see the book list.
-2. Tap a book to view details in a bottom sheet (title, large cover, author).
+2. Tap a book to view details in a bottom sheet.
-3. Use the “Refresh” button in the `Scaffold`’s bottom bar to reload books.
-4. Swipe down or tap “Cancel” to dismiss the bottom sheet.

-## Acknowledgments
-- Open Library API for book data.
-- Jetpack Compose for modern Android UI.
-- Coil for efficient image loading.